Jan's Working with Windows:

 - OK button

-- In a dialog box, a command button which, when clicked, accepts all of your changes and closes the dialog.
+- In a dialog box, a command button which, when clicked, accepts any changes that you made and closes the dialog.

 - offline Help